lavantien/dotfiles/README.md

 ### Mason Built-in Packages to `:MasonInstall `

-All `language servers` are pre-installed when you first initialize Neovim
+All language `servers` and `treesitters` are pre-installed when you first initialize Neovim

 Some tools such as `prettier` are handled by the configured `null-ls` already